Samuel Calvert (painter): Melbourne

-'Diggers' by Samuel Calvert, the frontispiece of James Bonwick's Notes of a Gold Digger and Gold Diggers' Guide, published in 1852.
+'Diggers' by Calvert, the frontispiece of James Bonwick's Notes of a Gold Digger and Gold Diggers' Guide, published in 1852.

 Soon after his arrival in Melbourne Calvert produced two illustrations for James Bonwick's Notes of a Gold Digger and Gold Diggers' Guide, published in Melbourne in 1852.
 His contributions were a map, 'Routes to the Victoria Diggings', and a frontispiece depicting a group of diggers around a camp-fire, surrounded by mining equipment.
 In Melbourne Calvert resumed work as an artist and wood-engraver, providing illustrations for books and advertisements and for the illustrated monthly magazine The Arm-Chair.
 The Arm-Chair was first published in about September 1853 by Hough & Co.
 It was described as "an amusing little publication... the Punch of Melbourne", containing "sparkling and witty" writing and "clever wood engravings".
 In March 1853 Calvert's portrait of the racehorse Balaarat, "winner of the Town Plate", was published.

 In 1854 Calvert commenced a printing business with his older brother William.
 The firm of Calvert Brothers were initially located in Lonsdale Street.
 By mid-1855 they had moved to premises in Brunswick Street in Collingwood, but by the following November the business had relocated nearer to the centre of Melbourne at 24 Collins Street West.
 As engravers, lithographers and draughtsmen, they produced and contributed to various illustrated periodicals and specialty publications such as Melbourne Punch, first published in August 1855, and Australian Home Companion and Illustrated Weekly Magazine, first published in October 1856.
 Calvert provided illustrations for Victoria Illustrated, published by Messrs.
 Sands and Kenny in December 1856, described as "a handsomely bound volume of engravings illustrative of the scenery of Victoria".
 The Calvert Brothers partnership also published the illustrated periodicals Australian Builder and Weekly Remembrancer as well as local almanacs.
 In February 1858 Calvert received a certificate of merit at the Victorian Industrial Society's exhibition for "specimens of engraving on Huon pine wood, and specimens of electrotype".